As seen on

 As viatical settlements have expanded in popularity, federal and state governments have taken action to make them safer for the consumer.
 The cornerstone of these efforts was the Health Insurance Portability and Accountability Act of 1996, or HIPAA.

 Viatical settlements were negatively affected by the financial crisis of 2008.
-Due to the general collapse of financial resources following the crisis, fewer investors had funding available to buy viatical settlements.
-At the same time state governments began to enact new financial regulations, many of which made it more complex to buy and sell insurance policies.
-As a result, the viatical settlements industry did not grow as rapidly as it otherwise would have.
+Due to the general collapse of financial resources following the crisis, fewer investors had funding available to buy policies.
+At the same time, state governments began to enact new financial regulations, many of which made it more complex to buy and sell insurance policies.
+As a result, the viatical settlements industry did not grow as rapidly as it otherwise could have.

-As the U.S. population ages, more and more people are developing diseases like diabetes and obesity.
+As the U.S. population ages, more and more people are developing diseases like diabetes and cancer.
 Many of these individuals need money to pay for their care, making viatical settlements a more attractive option.
-Nevertheless, most Americans who qualify for viatical settlements don’t take advantage of them because they are unaware of this option.
+Nevertheless, most Americans who qualify for viatical settlements don’t take advantage because they are simply unaware of this option.

-Viatical settlements are subject to strict regulation in most states.
-While individual rules and regulations vary from state to state, a common statute is that life insurance policies must be in force for two years to be eligible to be sold.
-Also, viatical settlement brokers must be licensed and are subject to continuing education requirements
+Due to increased popularity, viatical settlements are now subject to strict regulation in most states.
+While individual rules and regulations vary from state to state, a common statute is that life insurance policies must be in force for two years to be eligible for sale to a third party.
+Also, viatical settlement brokers must be licensed and are subject to continuing education requirements.

 Why would someone sell their life insurance policy after they’ve been paying premiums for so many years?

-Many people who sell their life insurance policy have been paying premiums for quite some time, normally many years.
-Because of the accumulation of cash value inside of the policy (but not for term insurance), they consider their policy to be a financial asset.
+Policyholders who sell their life insurance policy have been paying premiums for quite some time, normally many years.
+Because of the accumulation of cash value inside of the policy (but not for term insurance), a policy should be considered a financial asset, much like a house.

-However, when they’re diagnosed with a terminal illness, they become willing to sell their policy because they:
+However, once diagnosed with a terminal illness, policyholders become willing to sell the policy because:

-- Need the money to pay for medical expenses and long-term care costs
+- Money is needed to pay for medical expenses and long-term care costs

-In those instances where someone has other assets, or comprehensive medical coverage, to cover expenses, a viatical settlement may not be the best route to take.
-By leaving the policy in force, and continuing to pay scheduled premiums, the policy beneficiaries will be able to receive the financial benefit which the policyowner intended them to have.
+In some cases where a policyholder has comprehensive medical coverage to cover expenses, a viatical settlement may not actually be the best option.
+By leaving the policy in force, and continuing to pay scheduled premiums, the policy beneficiaries will be able to receive the financial benefit that the policy owner originally intended.

 Viatical vs. Life Settlements